 A total of 672 assembled flapper units cover all four sides of the parking garage.
 They span from beneath the second floor up to the curb on the sixth floor, which is the first occupied floor.
 There are 168 units per floor in typical widths of 4 feet 11 inches and in varying heights: The lowest level’s units are 14 feet 4 inches tall.
 The next two levels’ units are 9 feet 5-1/4 inches tall.
 The uppermost level’s units are 7 feet 9-1/2 inches tall.

 A 1-inch spacing joint separates each flapper vertically and horizontally to facilitate ventilation and daylight transmission.
-A galvanized wire mesh screen also was installed to deter people in the parking garage from touching the flappers.
+A galvanised wire mesh screen also was installed to deter people in the parking garage from touching the flappers.

 Consistent Look, Coordinated with Six Manufacturers

-In addition to the consistent Fluropon Graphite Gray finish, the exterior wall panels extend the visual connection between the flapper wall and the curtainwall.
+In addition to the consistent Fluropon Graphite Grey finish, the exterior wall panels extend the visual connection between the flapper wall and the curtainwall.
 Manufactured by Quality Metalcrafts, LLC/Americlad, the wall panels surround the perimeter of the flapper wall and accentuate every other floor above it.

-The above-ground, four-level parking garage’s flapper wall system was one of the final elements to be installed by Mid-States on the building, creating the building’s most recognizable feature.
+The above-ground, four-level parking garage’s flapper wall system was one of the final elements to be installed by Mid-States on the building, creating the building’s most recognisable feature.
 “The successful completion of this project arose from impeccable communication and teamwork from all parties to achieve the design and construction of the now in place master piece,” praised Labuz.

 Creative, Collaborative Community